 Along with Melanie Griffiths (Director of Cloudesley) and Fozia Irfan (CEO of Bedfordshire and Luton Community Foundation) I co-facilitated a session on Trust and Foundation Values at the 2018 annual conference of the Association of Charitable Foundations.
 We wrote the following article to capture and share some of the issues that the session raised – […]Read More Custodians of Foundation Values

 As a member of the Association of Charitable Foundation’s working group on Diversity, Equity and Inclusion (part of ACF’s Stronger Foundations programme) I was invited by ACF to write a “provocation” on the topic.
-This is it: As recent reports show, most trusts and foundations have a diversity deficit – which is an individual and […]Read More Trusts and foundations have a diversity deficit.
+I am no longer a member of the working group.
+This is what I wrote: As recent reports show, most trusts […]Read More Trusts and foundations have a diversity deficit.
 Is it time for regulation to fix it?

 Diversity isn’t just about who you employ or who sits round your board table.
 It’s also about how you invest your endowment, who does and doesn’t get your grants, where you choose to locate your office, which suppliers you use.
 Amongst many reports and toolkits on promoting Diversity, Equity and Inclusion, perhaps two are key […]Read More “Talent is everywhere: Opportunity isn’t.”